d2l-ai/d2l-en/chapter_appendix_math/information-theory.md

 As with the pointwise mutual information :eqref:`eq_pmi_def`, we can again provide an interpretation of the logarithmic term:  $-\log \frac{q(x)}{p(x)} = -\log(q(x)) - (-\log(p(x)))$ will be large and positive if we see $x$ far more often under $P$ than we would expect for $Q$, and large and negative if we see the outcome far less than expected.
 In this way, we can interpret it as our *relative* surprise at observing the outcome compared to how surprised we would be observing it from our reference distribution.

-In MXNet, let us implement the KL divergence from Scratch.
+In MXNet, let's implement the KL divergence from Scratch.

 ```{.python .input}
 def kl_divergence(p, q):